OktaEdu/es-delivery-ci4d-customizing-okta-hosted-siw/README.md

     **⚠️ Note to internal Okta employees: Do NOT use your EMU (Enterprise-managed user) account since Codespaces are disabled.**

-2. An Okta Workforce Identity Integrator Free account: You should use a new account for our labs so that you have a fresh Okta Identity Engine (OIE) org.
+2. An Okta Integrator Free account: You should use a new account for our labs so that you have a fresh Okta Identity Engine (OIE) org.
 Register for one [here](https://developer.okta.com/signup/).

 ## Accessing and Working with Okta Customer Identity (OCI) Labs